 Having the mentors attend rehearsals allows the ensemble to get additional feedback, work on improvisation and practice techniques and receive instrument-specific guidance.
 Mentors also work with directors to assist in picking charts and running sectionals.
 We have seen incredible growth in our area’s jazz ensembles that continue to participate in our mentor program.

 The RJO provides a Saturday workshop for students in Northern Nevada who would like to work on improvisation, jazz theory, ear training, and small group performance.
-Currently taught by Dylan Coleman, 2 sessions are offered for 8 weeks per semester and 2 levels are offered.
+Currently taught by Dylan Coleman-Tunstall, 2 sessions are offered for 8 weeks per semester and 2 levels are offered.
 Each session is limited to 10 students.
 The final project is a small group performance that features the students opening a concert for the Reno Jazz Orchestra.

 This is an excellent opportunity for young musicians who would like to work on skills that they don’t work on in their school ensembles regularly.
 Students also benefit from the small group instruction and performance aspects.